vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

 shapes can be converted into a static form, for example padding sequences in language modeling tasks or rewriting our functions in clever ways.

-Although eager mode execution is very useful for development work, once development is done there is less benefit to eager execution over heavily optimised binary blobs, hungry for our data.
+Although eager mode execution is useful for development work, once development is done there is less benefit to eager execution over heavily optimised binary blobs, hungry for our data.
 However, said compilation and optimisations rely on following the rules of JAX.

 ## Jit needs static shapes

-The biggest blocker to jit compiling functions is that **all arrays to have static shapes**.
+The biggest blocker to jit compiling functions is that **all arrays need to have static shapes**.
 That is to say, given the **shapes** and shapes alone of the function inputs, it should be possible to determine the shape of all other variables in the traced graph at compile time.